Pat Langhorne: Early life, education and family

+At Kirkintilloch in 1987, Langhorne married mathematician Vernon Squire, who became professor of applied mathematics at the University of Otago in October that year.

 Career and impact

-In 1985 she was invited to take part in an Antarctic experiment which brought her to New Zealand for the first time.
+In 1985, Langhorne was invited to take part in an Antarctic experiment which brought her to New Zealand for the first time.
 This resulted in collaboration on examining the strength of sea ice with Bill Robinson, Vernon Squire and Tim Haskell.
 The work was published in Nature and underpinned the use of sea ice runways for large aircraft.
 Since 1988 her work has focused on teaching physics and researching sea ice physical processes at the University Otago.
 Langhorne was Head of the Department of Physics at the University of Otago from 2012-2015.
-Her work has involved over 20 twenty research visits to Antarctica, mostly to the Ross Sea region.
+Her work has involved over 20 research visits to Antarctica, mostly to the Ross Sea region.
 She has published extensively on the mechanical properties of sea ice under cyclic loading and its break-up by ocean waves, on the accretion and properties of frazil ice beneath the McMurdo fast ice, and other aspects of sea ice and ice shelves.

-Langhorne has been involved in the organization of international scientific associations including the International Glaciological Society (IGS) and the International Association for Hydro-Environment Engineering and Research (IAHR).
+Langhorne has been involved in the organisation of international scientific associations including the International Glaciological Society (IGS) and the International Association for Hydro-Environment Engineering and Research (IAHR).

 Her leadership in the area was recognised with her being awarded funding to lead the field component of one of the New Zealand National Science challenges, the Deep South, seeking to determine high latitude climate impacts on New Zealand.